neondatabase/website/content/docs/manage/roles.md

 ## Protected role names

-The following protected names and cannot given to a role:
+The following names are protected and cannot given to a role:

 - Any name starting with `pg`
 - `neon_superuser`